 circa 1998

-To the surprise of everyone, especially Margie Adam, she began to write music again almost immediately.
-As she developed this new repertoire, she made the decision to perform again.
-The 1992 national tour which resulted led her to gather together a group of women musicians to record her sixth album, Another Place.
+Much to her surprise, Margie began to write music again that same year and made the decision to perform again.
+The 1992 national tour which resulted led her to record her sixth album, Another Place, produced by Donna Korones and Leslie Ann Jones on Pleiades Records.

-In 1996, she recorded Soon and Again, her second solo piano recording, which inspired the Three Of Hearts tour with solo pianists Liz Story and Barbara Higbie.
+In 1996, she recorded Soon and Again, her second solo piano recording, co-produced with Barbara Higbie.
+This endeavor inspired the THREE OF HEARTS national tour which she coordinated with solo pianists Liz Story and Barbara Higbie.

 Margie gave her musical support to feminist bookstores in a 1998 tour organized to help draw attention to the indispensable services these women’s businesses provide.

-Adam’s eighth recording, Avalon, was released in 2001 on her label, Pleiades Records.
-In order to fully explore the intention of each song, she gathered a complex mix of jazz, pop and folk players and vocalists for the effort.
-This collection of vocal and instrumental music is her most revealing and contemplative work to date, with her passion for community taking center stage.
+She released an eighth recording, Avalon, in 2001 with Kerry Lobel as executive producer.
+This collection of vocal and instrumental music was her most revealing and contemplative work to date, with her passion for community taking center stage.

-Margie’s interest in documenting women’s history and in particular the contributions of feminist lesbians, led her to join with Woman Vision Films to become associate producer of “Radical Harmonies: A History of Women’s Music,” which premiered to enthusiastic audiences in Summer 2002.
-She is also associate producer for the film-in-progress “No Secret Anymore: The Times of Del Martin & Phyllis Lyon” slated to open February 2003.
+Margie’s interest in documenting women’s history and in particular the contributions of feminist lesbians, led her to join with Dee Mosbacher and Woman Vision Films as associate producer of “Radical Harmonies: A History of Women’s Music,” which premiered to enthusiastic audiences in 2002.
+She was also associate producer for “No Secret Anymore: The Times of Del Martin & Phyllis Lyon,” produced and directed by Joan Biren which premiered in 2003.

 Margie launched a collaboration with Lauren Artress, founder of Veriditas, The World-Wide Labyrinth Project in 2002.
-The two debuted “At The Edge: A Conversation Between Seeker and Activist with Music and the Labyrinth” at Grace Cathedral in San Francisco, California.
-This complex mix of conversation, song, story-telling, piano improvisation, labyrinth walk and discussion was presented in various venues across the United States in 2002-03.
+The two debuted “At the Edge: A Conversation Between Seeker and Activist with Music and the Labyrinth” at Grace Cathedral in San Francisco, California.
+This complex combination of conversation, song, storytelling, piano improvisation, labyrinth walk and discussion fascinated audiences across the United States in 2002-03.